The Story Behind…

 That’s a lot of kilometres and a whole lot of daydreaming time.

-With the car’s tape deck loaded with music to help wile away the hours (there were no iPods in those days), it was easy to drift into fantasy.
+With the car’s tape deck loaded with music to help wile away the hours (there were no iPods or smartphones in those days), it was easy to drift into fantasy.
 Throw in Australia’s sometimes harsh, sometimes heavenly, but always inspiring landscape, along with a passion for writing and the hypnotic monotony of the road, and it’s little wonder I came up with hundreds of stories.
 Some stayed with me for only a trip or two, others lingered a season and even longer, but there were two truly powerful stories that returned year after year, and have never left my mind since.

 The first of those was April’s Rainbow.
 The second… well, let’s just say all will be revealed some time in the future.